|

 Ship

-bread and rice in tierces, hams, beef and pork in half barrels, Irish linen, bed
+bread and rice in tierces, hams, beef and pork in half barrels, Irish linen,

-seersuckers, fine Madrass handkerchiefs, salempores,
+fine Madrass handkerchiefs, salempores, thread and

-earthen ware, beer and porter &c. &c.
+beer and porter &c. &c.

 February 16th.
-Kingston & McBean.
+KINGSTON & MCBEAN.

 On

-Saturday the 23d Instant, will be exposed for Sale at the Vendue Office. - A
+Saturday the 23d Instant, will be exposed for Sale at the VENDUE OFFICE. - A

 trunk printed cambric, a ditto boots, furniture chintz, brown platillas, Irish